talegari/tidyrules/README.md

 > reordered and pruned based on a metric, predict on unseen (test) data.
 > Utilities include; Creating a rulelist manually, Exporting a rulelist
 > as a SQL case statement and so on.
 The package offers two classes;
-> rulelist and rulelset based on dataframe.
+> rulelist and ruleset based on dataframe.

 ![](man/figures/tidyrules_schematic.png)